Newtown, Powys: Transport

 Newtown's station is on the Cambrian Line served by Transport for Wales.
 Trains run about once in two hours.

 Local bus services in and around the town are operated by local, privately owned companies: Tanat Valley Coaches, Minsterley Motors, and Owen's Travelmaster.
 Newtown has one National Express bus per day in each direction, to Aberystwyth and to London.
 Newtown has one TrawsCymru route to Cardiff and a TrawsCymru Connect to Machynlleth and to Wrexham.
 Two major roads meet at Newtown: the A483 from Swansea to Chester and the A489 from Machynlleth to Craven Arms.
 The bypass to the south of Newtown opened on 14 February 2019, having been planned since 1949.

 The Montgomery Canal terminated in Newtown.
 After its closure in 1944, the Newtown section was sold for building land, but it gave its name to Canal Road and Lower Canal Road.

-International relations

-Twin towns - sister cities
+Twin towns and sister cities

 Newtown is twinned with Les Herbiers, in Pays de la Loire, France.